-The Joint Audit Committee received the 2020 annual report of the Ethics & Integrity Panel in June 2021 to support assurances in respect of arrangements for standards and ethical governance.
+The Joint Audit Committee received the 2020 annual report of the Ethics & Integrity Panel at their meeting on 23 June 2021 to support assurances in respect of arrangements for standards and ethical governance.

 From 1 February 2020 the OPCC has been responsible for reviews of public complaints.
 It appointed an independent reviewing officer to carry out the reviews assessing the complaint handling and whether the outcome provided was reasonable and proportionate.
 During 2020 the OPCC received 32 requests for a review and by using an independent person provides openness and transparency to the process.